awslabs/cdk-eks-blueprints/docs/cluster-providers/index.md

 | Cluster Provider  | Description                                                                       |
 |-------------------|-----------------------------------------------------------------------------------|
 | [`GenericClusterProvider`](./generic-cluster-provider.md) | Provisions an EKS cluster with one or more managed or Auto Scaling groups as well as Fargate Profiles.
+| [`GenericClusterProviderV2`](./generic-cluster-provider-v2.md) | Provisions an EKS cluster with one or more managed node groups, Auto Scaling groups, Fargate Profiles, or uses EKS Auto Mode.
 | [`AsgClusterProvider`](./asg-cluster-provider.md) | Provisions an EKS cluster with an Auto Scaling group used for compute capacity.
 | [`MngClusterProvider`](./mng-cluster-provider.md) | Provisions an EKS cluster with a Managed Node group for compute capacity.
 | [`FargateClusterProvider`](./fargate-cluster-provider.md) | Provisions an EKS cluster which leverages AWS Fargate to run Kubernetes pods.
+| [`AutomodeClusterProvider`](./automode-cluster-provider.md) | Provisions an EKS cluster which uses EKS Auto Mode.
 | [`ImportClusterProvider`](./import-cluster-provider.md) | Imports an existing EKS cluster into the blueprint allowing capabilities to add (certain) add-ons and teams.

 By default, the framework will leverage the `MngClusterProvider` which creates a single managed node group.